-• during the vesting period, the liability at each reporting date is the fair value of the award at that date multiplied by the expired portion of the vesting period.
+- during the vesting period, the liability at each reporting date is the fair value of the award at that date multiplied by the expired portion of the vesting period. - from the end of the vesting period until settlement of the award, the liability is the full fair value of the liability at the reporting date.